Bahrain: The Latest - April 5, 2026

 Bahraincover

-As news of the escalating conflict floods our feeds and screens, we’re keeping this space updated for anyone on the island and beyond to stay informed.
+As news of the escalating conflict floods our feeds and screens, we’re sharing updates for anyone on the island and beyond to stay informed.
 In these times, it’s important to stay calm and not give in to rumour mills.
 The Kingdom has taken several measures to ensure the safety of its citizens and residents.

 The Kingdom’s defence system is keeping our skies safe, the Civil Defence Force and Fire Fighters are responding to the destruction of properties all over the island, and official authorities: the Ministry of Interior, the National Communication Centre, and others continue to keep us informed.
 What can you do?
 Stay sheltered, stay safe, and stay calm.